krainboltgreene/shogun.gem/README.md

     * Adding CORS support for browser clients
     * Adding explicit rack requirement, because ruby :|
   - 2.0.0:
-    * Getting rid of gems we don't care about
+    * [BREAKING]: Getting rid of gems we don't care about
     * Adding some tests to a few classes
     * Adding some real documentation (and logo!)
   - 1.0.0: